My Quiet Kitchen

 Chopping mixed vegetables for pickling, with carrot, cauliflower, cucumber, jalapeno and red onion on a cutting board.

-But hey, it all worked out because combining different vegetables creates a more interesting combination of deliciously tangy, spicy, and crunchy vegetables anyway!
+But hey, it all worked out because combining different vegetables creates a more interesting combination of deliciously tangy, spicy, and crunchy pickled vegetables anyway!
 They're perfect for snacking and garnishing any meal.

 The blend of cauliflower, carrots, red onion, cucumber, and jalapenos pictured below was SO GOOD we devoured half the jar in one day.